lvitters/zfk-frontend/README.md

 ## Deployment

-The Radio Angrezi Archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).
+The ZfK Archive can be deployed to a server running Node.js via SvelteKit's [node adapter](https://svelte.dev/docs/kit/adapter-node).

 It is managed with [PM2](https://codepilotsf.medium.com/running-node-apps-in-production-with-pm2-simplified-c2c19c42ae45) and deployed via a [reverse proxy](https://ryanschiang.com/how-to-deploy-sveltekit-app-to-nginx-reverse-proxy).